darshannnn/GitLabLFS-custom_hooks/README.md

-# GitLab custom_hooks for deleting LFS Objects
+# GitLab Server custom_hooks for deleting LFS Objects

 Current version of GitLab does not delete LFS objects from LFS storage.
 This custom hook deletes the LFS Objects from storage when a LFS file is deleted and pushed to the git server